valentin-vogel/dvb-departure-board/README.md

 ## Usage

-A production build you will find on [Github Pages](https://valentin-vogel.github.io/dvb-departure-board/) or [Vercel](https://dvb-departure-board.vercel.app).
+A production build you will find [here](https://dvb-departure-board.vercel.app).

 ## Setup